 A: Yes.
 You may transfer into the program up to two graduate courses (three credits each) taken outside our Department, subject to approval by the Program Director.
 Up to two courses taken within our program as a non-matriculated student will be approved without such a review.
 One additional graduate English course taken in summer school as a non-matriculated student currently applying for admission to our program may also count.
-For information about this third course contact the Program Director.
+For information about this third course contact the program director.

 Q: How much does your program cost?

-A: For the lastest information on tuition and fees, please see the Bursar's Office website.
+A: For the latest information on tuition and fees, please see the Bursar's Office website.
 Please note that all Massachusetts state colleges and universities follow a cost structure in which program fees are higher than tuition fees.
 Please read the tuition and fees breakdown carefully.
 Calculate your tuition based on the number of credits you will take; a full time student takes two-three courses (6-9 credits) a semester.
 For information on financial aid, please see the Financial Aid website.
 For general information on graduate study please see the Graduate Studies website.
 Note that the Graduate Studies website contains a helpful FAQ section that contains information on financial aid.